 The saddle should have a wide channel between the panels for the spinal vertebrae.

 Not all drafts are wide at the wither.
-We have seen many draft horses with high and narrow or medium width withers.
-Until we see a wither tracing we never jump to the conclusion that a draft horse will be needing the widest gullet available.
-Many draft crosses are also not as wide in the wither as some of the full draft breeds.
+In fact, many draft horses present high, narrow, or medium‑width withers.
+Consequently, we refrain from assuming that a draft will require the widest gullet available until we have performed a precise wither tracing.
+Moreover, numerous draft crosses are not as broad at the wither as some of the full‑draft breeds.

 Fitting Australian Saddles to Drafts

-The Aussie Endurance or Lite Rider models are our lightest saddles at about 16 lbs and can fit draft horses well.
-They have a wide channel between the panels, are short in length and made with light weight foam panels.
-Suited more for horses with a straight spine as opposed to a curved back that requires more rock in the tree.
+The Aussie Endurance or Lite Rider saddles are our lightest saddles starting at 16 lbs, and can fit draft horses well.
+They have a wide channel between the panels, are short in length, and are equipped with lightweight foam panels.
+Well-suited more for horses with a straight spine as opposed to a curved back that requires more rock in the tree.

 We do have other models that may be suited well for certain drafts but these are the saddles we see fitting many of the different draft breeds.